Ckimatu/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete all files, create multiple directories
+Delete all files, create multiple directories, list all files separated by commas